Moles: Controlling Nuisance Wildlife

 Moles can be one of the most destructive pests for yards.
 Once these creatures invade, they will dig and destroy your yard!
 One of the best steps for mole prevention on your property is understanding what’s bringing them there in the first place.

-Moles are looking for one thing in on your property – food!
-Moles need a plenty amount of food source to survive and tend to eat various lawn insects, including grubs, earthworms, and other bugs.
+Moles are looking for one thing on your property – food!
+Moles need a plentiful food source to survive and tend to eat various lawn insects, including grubs, earthworms, and other bugs.
 If you have available food sources in your yard, they will dig through to get it and leave behind tunnels, holes, and mounds of dirt.
 Moles can dig up to 18 feet per hours and as they are digging will detach the roots of plants to not only allow weeds to grow but will also kill the lawn, plants, and trees too.

 Some common signs that a mole has invaded your yard include,